Download document: Samaritans Open Letter to the Fire Minister

 Thanks to all of our efforts, the National Fire Chiefs Council has now:

 Now is the time to build on this momentum.
 Government must introduce the same training and workplace wellbeing they announced for police officers, for firefighters too.
-That’s why we need you to sign this Open Letter to the Fire Minister.
+That’s why we recently asked people to sign this Open Letter to the Fire Minister.

 48.6 kb - PDF